The NSCA-ng Protocol, Version 1

 Let's begin with an example where the client successfully transmits the

-command to the server (C:
+ENABLE_NOTIFICATIONS command to the server (C: and S: indicate lines

 sent by the client and server, respectively):